politeStudent/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-Repository for Consensys Developer Bootcamp final project
+Repository for Consensys Developer Bootcamp final project 2021 cohort

 # Block Will

 Create a financial instrument, similar to a will, where a deposit sum is made into a smart contract, having a list of beneficiaries addresses, which is to be paid out to the beneficiaries if a 'proof-of-life validation' is not received within a specified period.
 This would assume the contract owner is deceased or incapacitated.